JSH32/Backpack/README.md

 </p>

 ## Backpack
 Backpack is an open source file uploading and sharing tool that can be deployed easily to any docker environment.
-It aims to be extendable, easy to use, and support many storage providers.
+It aims to be extendable, easy to use, and support many storage providers and databases.

 ### Providers
 We aim to support many storage providers for backpack.
 This will allow you to have a choice in the storage medium you desire for storing your files.
 Currently supported file providers are listed below.